Magnificat in E-flat major, BWV 243a: Composition history

 Bach composed the work in 1723, his first year as Thomaskantor in Leipzig, probably for the feast of the Visitation.
 For the occasion, he presented the Magnificat as his first work on a Latin text and his first five-part choral setting in Leipzig.
 Otherwise, he used five voices in the funeral motet Jesu, meine Freude, the Missa in B minor, composed in 1733 for the court of Dresden, from which he derived the derived cantata Gloria in excelsis Deo, BWV 191, and in the Mass in B minor.
 Richard D. P. Jones notes: "Without exception these works lie outside the normal routine of Bach's sacred vocal works".

 Bach probably first performed the Magnificat on the feast day, 2 July.
 Until 2003, most musicologists believed that Bach wrote the Magnificat for his first Christmas in Leipzig.
 Then Andreas Glöckner published Bachs Es-Dur-Magnificat BWV 243a – eine genuine Weihnachtsmusik?
-(Bach's Magnificat in E-flat major, BWV 243a – a genuine Christmas music?) in the Bach-Jahrbuch (Bach yearbook) 89, questioning the Christmas date in favour of Visitation the same year.
+(Bach's Magnificat in E♭ major, BWV 243a – a genuine Christmas music?) in the Bach-Jahrbuch (Bach yearbook) 89, questioning the Christmas date in favour of Visitation the same year.
 Older sources naturally still have Christmas as the first performance, for example Neil Jenkins, the editor of an edition for Novello in 2000.
 He writes that the "new Thomaskantor was obviously intending to impress his new employer and the congregation", which makes even more sense at the beginning of Bach's tenure.
 Not all scholars follow Glöckner's arguments, but Jones agrees with Glöckner: "... may well have received its first performance at the Feast of the Visitation on 2 July 1723, only five weeks after he took up his Leipzig post."